-Known as the “Abogamer”, Micaela Mantegna is a leading expert in the emerging field of video game policy, and an activist of gaming as an instrument of social change.
+Known as the “Abogamer”, Micaela Mantegna is a lawyer specialized in video games policy, XR, and artificial intelligence ethics; and an activist of gaming as an instrument of social change.

 Currently a TED Fellow and an affiliate at the Berkman Klein Center at Harvard, her research focuses on metaverse ethics and governance; generative artificial intelligence, creativity and copyright.
 Her research topics cover:

 - gaming and digital rights

 - governance of virtual worlds and the Metaverse

 - NFTs and artificial scarcity, *generative AI and copyright law

 - ethical implications of AI, gaming, and XR technologies

 - streaming as a negative area of intellectual property

 - content moderation in gaming environments